-3SquaresVT can help you stretch your food budget so you can put three healthy meals on your table every day.
+3SquaresVT can help you put healthy foods on your table every day!

-- Your gross household income is equal to or less than 185% of the federal poverty level (FPL) — regardless of the resources you own.
+- Your gross household income is equal to or less than 185% of the Federal Poverty Level regardless of the resources you own, or

-- You have children and get the Vermont Earned Income Tax Credit.
+- You have children and get the VT Earned Income Tax Credit.

 - Apply one of three ways:

 - Participate in an interview — by phone or in person.
 We'll tell you about the process once we get your application.